Alice-Bob-SW/felis/docs/backends/about_backends.md

 | [EMU:15Q:LOGICAL_EARLY](backends_list/logical_early.md) | ✅ | ✅ |
 | [EMU:40Q:LOGICAL_TARGET](backends_list/logical_target.md) | ✅ | ✅ |

 Supported instructions depend on each backend.

-Click a backends' name to see the instructions it supports.
+Click a backends' name to see the instructions it supports, or check the [supported_instructions](../reference/supported_instructions.md) page.

-## Checking available backends
+## How to check available backends

 You may list the backends supported by your version of the provider.